kriszyp/babel-plugin-transform-safely/README.md

 var _object
 (_object = object == null ? void 0 : object.subObject) == null ? void 0 : _object.subProperty
 ```
+So if `object` or `subObject` is not an object, the entire expression will return `undefined` (without an error).

 And we can assign properties to objects thay may not exist yet, and they will be created:
 ```
 safely(object.subObject.subProperty = 4) // will create the any missing objects in order to assign property
 ```
+If `object` or `subObject` are not objects, they will be assigned an object.

 And we can make function or method calls on functions may or may not exist as well:
 ```
 safely(object.method(args)) // will only call if method exists
 ```
+Again, this will return `undefined` if the method doesn't exist.

 And of course you can combine any permutation of the above:
 ```
 safely(empty.b.c = object[a]() || object[b](something.c.d))